Auction System Overview

 Bid Rules

-Bids must be higher than current high bid - no tie bids allowed
+Bids must be at least Current Bid + Bid Increment — no tie bids allowed

-Winner is anonymous until end - reduces social pressure
+Bidder identity is hidden from other students — reduces social pressure

 Auction Item Ideas